uds-se/FormatFuzzer/README.md

 ## Building

-Note: all building commands require you to be in the same folder as this `README' file.
-Building outside of this folder is not yet supported.
+Note: all building commands require you to be in the same folder as this `README` file.
+Building a fuzzer outside of this folder is not yet supported.

 ### Method 1: Using Make